sleepGuyWD/Codewars/README.md

 **Tech used:** JavaScript

 Everyday, depending on my current schedule, I attempt to solve at least ONE Codewars Challenge in Javascript.
-Juggling a full-time job, while learning to program is not an easy task, but completing these challenges really help me dive into a study session.
+Juggling a full-time job, while learning to program is not an easy task, but completing these challenges really helps get the ball rolling into a study session.
 Many solutions are applicable to real world solutions at times, and I think it is awesome that Codewars provides a medium for you to test your knowledge.

 ## Optimizations